 Upon completion of a Travel Expense Voucher, the University will reimburse travelers for all reasonable expenses.
 In no case will reimbursement be for amounts in excess of actual expenditures.
 All travelers are expected to be reasonable and prudent in the selection of accommodations, meals, and method of travel.
 The following guidelines will generally apply:

 Air coach or other intermediate class should be used in the interest of economy whenever available.
-Use of a personal vehicle will be reimbursed at the current rate in effect for the University - 30.0 cents/mile.
-Use of a University vehicle is allowable; the University will bill the applicable project at the customary rates for the use of the vehicle.
+Use of a personal vehicle will be reimbursed at the current rate in effect for the University - 37.5 cents/mile.
 Use of a rental vehicle is allowable when such travel is more advantageous than the use of taxis or other means of transportation.
-Taxi and limousine service including reasonable tips are allowable if no other reasonable means of public transportation is available.
+Taxi and limousine service including reasonable tips are allowable if no other reasonable means of public transportation is available; substantiation of use will be requested.

 Meals and tips will be reimbursed at actual cost.
 Hotel expense will be reimbursed at actual cost provided it is reasonable for the given area.
 Other necessary expenses shall be reimbursed provided they are properly explained (includes registration fees, parking fees, etc.) Travelers shall complete the University Travel Expense voucher (see Appendix D) in order to be reimbursed for the cost of travel.
 This form shall be submitted to the Business Office within 10 days after return from the trip.
 It requires the following information:

-- Dates of travel and expenses by day.
+- Purpose and dates of travel and expenses by day.

 - Invoices for lodging and ticket stubs for commercial transportation including rental cars.